 Product Design is commonly defined as the holistic approach of building a new product from start to finish.
 This encompasses everything from doing market research, identifying problems, product development, designing informed solutions—and everything in between.
 Still, this definition of product design could read pretty vague.

 To get a deeper understanding of the field of product design, we decided to ask eight real-life Product Designers how they define and approach their roles.
 As it turns out, there are a ton of different skillsets that fit under the umbrella of a Product Designer.
 And in a lot of cases, the Product Design process takes a team of designers with different specialties to create and implement design solutions.

-“Product design is about creating products that meet the needs of its users through business strategy, data analysis, user experience design, user research, user interface design, motion design, and prototypes.
-It’s all about solving users’ problems and design thinking, which is part of that process.
+“Product design is about creating products that meet the needs of its users through business strategy, data analysis, user experience design, user research, user interface design, motion design, mockups, and prototypes.
+It’s all about problem solving and design thinking, which is part of that product design process.

 “Here at InVision the focus is understanding the different ways that people use our product.
 Our design thinking and brainstorm process begins with our design team defining the problem, using research to help inform what our solution could look like, and then validating those proposed solutions with user testing.
 From there, we define the scope of executing our ideas and refine them further until we have an experience that we are confident putting into production.”